rrune/LoginLimiter/README.md

 # Features
 - Limit the duration a windows user can be logged in per day
+- Limit the time of day a user can be logged in
 - Individual duration for every day of the week
 - Notifications

 # Usage
 Set the durations in minutes in `time.json`.

+Set the time of day a user can be logged in.
+To deactivate, change both to "0000"

 Run the program on login by either using autostart (Win+R, "shell:startup") or task scheduler (remember to set the working directory).